trueheart78/book-notes/working-with-ruby-threads/ch03-lifecycle-of-a-thread.md

 [&lt;&lt; Back to the README](README.md)

-# Chapter 15.
-Puma's Thread Pool Implementation
+# Chapter 3.
+Lifecycle of a Thread

 *Notes forthcoming*